dcunited001/dcunited001.github.io/_posts/2018-01-25-caelis-ruissent-avoiding-the-engineered-collapse.md

 There's some things coming.
 There are clearly people who are concered about those problems, but there are only a handful of people concerned about them all as they impact each other.

+> Please do remember that, if you can't be bothered to explain
+> something in 200 words or less using only the 1,000 most frequent
+> words in a language, the average person could care less, regardless
+> of what you're saying.
+You're going to want to listen to me, for
+> once.
+Even if you don't understand what I'm writing, keep reading
+> and ask some MF questions.
+Don't ask me.
+Ask your "leaders."

 None of these are happening tomorrow, by the way.
 Calm TF down.
 The economy is not going to crash.
 It's only going to crash if we DON'T